 When I first snapped this thing onto my Fujifilm X-Pro 2, it immediately felt right.
 It’s small light and crazy fast.
 Although not technically a pancake lens, it creates a very short profile for the camera.
 I can put the X-Pro 2 or even X-T2 in my pocket when I’m wearing a jacket, which makes it a great walk-around lens.

 Image quality is really impressive for a lens this size.
 I was expecting the corners and edges to be just trash like on the 7Artisans 25mm f1.8 or Kamlan 50mm f1.1, but they actually hold together nicely, especially when stopped down.

 In terms of character, this lens produces some very creamy bokeh and very beautiful rendering all around.

-Form a pixel peeping technical standpoint; the 7Artisans 35mm f1.2 does pretty good considering its size.
+From a pixel peeping technical standpoint; the 7Artisans 35mm f1.2 does pretty well considering its size.
 The big flaws here are sharpness wide open, vignetting and distortion.
-There is also some color shifts due to the vignetting.
-It’s a little cooler towards the edges, and by a little I mean a lot.
+There are also some color shifts due to the vignetting.
+It’s a little cooler towards the edges, and by a little, I mean a lot.